caglarcakici/belch-cybernexis/README.md

 This project is based on [Belch](https://github.com/campbellcharlie/belch) by **[Charlie Campbell](https://github.com/campbellcharlie)**.
 Thank you for building and sharing the Burp REST API extension and for the clear, well-structured codebase.

 Special thanks also to [Phil Thomas](https://github.com/fz42net) for the name “Belch”—it fits the extension perfectly.

-**This fork**

-The enhancements in this repository (API authentication, configuration UI with port/token/auto-generate/copy, and related robustness fixes) were added to make Belch easier to secure and operate in our environment.
-We are grateful to the original author and the community around Belch.

 ---